kofm/weewxR/README.md

 - Data manipulation and aggregation: Perform various data transformations, aggregations, and calculations to derive meaningful insights from the WeeWX data.
-- Data export capabilities: Export selected weather data in various formats (e.g., CSV, Excel) for further analysis or integration with other systems.
-- Reporting and visualization: Generate customizable reports and visualizations to visualize weather trends, patterns, and summary statistics, aiding in data-driven decision-making.

 "weewxR" empowers weather enthusiasts, researchers, and data analysts with a powerful toolkit for leveraging WeeWX databases within their R workflows.